Introduction

 please use this version when reporting bugs and getting in contact with us.

-A binary ready to use is available on ftp.dyne.org/tbt/binaries
+A binary ready to use is available on files.dyne.org/tbt/binaries

-Time Based Text is a software.art application developed by Jaromil and conceptualised with the contribution of JoDi.
+Time Based Text is a software.art application developed by Jaromil.

 The TBT CMS was designed by O.K.
 Parking and its PHP code written by Angelo “Pallotron” Failla.

-Pablo “Caedes” Martines contributed the Python-GTK graphical interface implementation for GNU/Linux and Robin Gareus published a TBT dokuwiki plugin.
+Pablo “Caedes” Martines contributed the Python-GTK graphical interface implementation for GNU/Linux and Robin Gareus published a TBT dokuwiki plugin, also fixing our Javascript typewriter.

-Meinhard Benn implemented a TBT recorder in pure javascript and Andrea “Alpt” Lo Pumo shared code perfectionements and suggestions, while Xantar Majere helped bundling the Apple/OSX ported version of TBT.
+Meinhard Benn implemented a TBT recorder in pure javascript and Andrea “Alpt” Lo Pumo shared code suggestions, while Xantar Majere helped bundling the Apple/OSX version.

-Additional thanks for their active support and appreciation go to: Florian Cramer, Annet Dekker, Paul Hendriks and Susanne Jaschko
+Additional thanks for their support and encouragement go to: Florian Cramer, Annet Dekker, Paul Hendriks and Susanne Jaschko